DannickBedard/bash-tools-utils/README.md

-# bash-project-selector
+# bash-tools-utils
-small bash script to help navigate to project
+small bash scripts to help my workflow day to day

+# Note
+For now i have only tested in window... i am open to pr or suggestion.